shanghaizhoushus/gradient_boost_machine_zhoumath/README.md

   - Optimized dataset splitting using index slicing to minimize unnecessary data copies.
   - Replaced recursive DFS implementation with an iterative stack-based approach to prevent stack overflow and enhance memory efficiency.

+- **New in v0.1.4**:
+  - Improved numerical stability by adding perturbations to feature values to handle duplicate thresholds.
+  - Enhanced entropy and intrinsic value calculation with safeguards against division by zero using small constant additions.
+  - Updated the prediction method to use more efficient tree traversal logic for batch processing.

 ## Installation
 ### Prerequisites